fullcalendar/fullcalendar-angular/README.md

 npm install ng-fullcalendar
 ```

-Then include the `FullCallendarModule` module in your module.
+Then include the `FullCalendarModule` module in your module.

 ```typescript
 import { FullCalendarModule } from 'ng-fullcalendar';